TheLoneRider

 2. fry in a cast-iron skillet - on the serving day, heat butter on the skillet.
 When the butter sings, dump a hefty serving of the potatoes on the skillet and start flattening and shaping with a spatula.
 A 3/4' thick rosti would be ideal.
 Sprinkle with salt and add milk along the sides.
 Cover the skillet and allow the potato to form a crust.
 Use medium-low heat for 20 minutes and then flip or use a plate to flip the rosti.
 Cook another 20 minutes.
 You're done.

-I first caught rösti in Culinaria, a coffee table book highlighting Europe's finest and best epicurean offerings.
-It seemed like an easy and versatile dish...which it turned out to be.
-Since then, I've hosted several dinners with friends and I've ordered this dish in restaurants all over, from Marché in Toronto to Yogurt House in Sagada.
-Now, it's my chance to savor this classic dish one more time.
+Rosti is so versatile and easy to make that I've hosted several dinners with friends and I've ordered this dish in restaurants all over, from Marché in Toronto to Yogurt House in Sagada.

 Alex de MoscosoAlex de Moscoso